KeyframeFace: Language-Driven Facial Animation via Semantic Keyframes: KeyframeFace Dataset Details

 In facial expression analysis, the number of keyframes directly affects the granularity of emotional expression and model training effectiveness.
-As shown in Figure~\ref{fig:keyframe_distribution}, our dataset exhibits a reasonable keyframe distribution pattern: all 2,100 video clips contain at least one keyframe, with 76.4\% of clips (1,605) containing two keyframes, 27.9\% of clips (585) containing three keyframes, while clips containing four or five keyframes are relatively rare (11 and 1 respectively).
+As shown in Figure~\ref{fig:dataset_stats}(c), our dataset exhibits a reasonable keyframe distribution pattern: all 2,100 video clips contain at least one keyframe, with the vast majority of clips containing two keyframes, and a significant portion containing three keyframes, while clips containing four or five keyframes are relatively rare.
 This distribution reflects that most emotional expression clips have clear onset-climax or onset-development-climax structural patterns, while a few complex clips exhibit richer multi-stage emotional changes.
 Notably, since our method focuses on generating ARKit parameters for individual keyframes based on text descriptions, the model actually learns the mapping relationship from text semantics to facial expressions at specific moments, rather than relying on sequence length-dependent temporal modeling.
-This design philosophy gives our method unique advantages: even under the training distribution dominated by 1-3 frames, the model can effectively generalize to complex emotional expression tasks containing more keyframes, demonstrating excellent cross-sequence-length generalization capability.
+This design philosophy gives our method unique advantages: even under the training distribution dominated by 1--3 frames, the model can effectively generalize to complex emotional expression tasks containing more keyframes, demonstrating excellent cross-sequence-length generalization capability.
 This natural distribution of keyframe numbers not only reflects the characteristics of real emotional expressions but also provides ideal experimental conditions for validating the generalization and robustness of our method.